Sciance-Inc/statisfactory/readme.md

 # The name of the project.
 ShcoUld ideally be the Git repo name.
 # it's advised to use the slug for LakeFS, S3's bucket and LakeFS
+# At stati's Session instanciation, an S3 bucket will be created with this name, as well as a LakeFS project (caveat: only if credentials are provided for respectively s3 and lakefs).
 project_slug = "exemple"

 # The directory containing the globals and locals files
-configuration = "conf"
+configuration = "configuration"

 # The path to the Catalog file or to the root of the directory containing catalogs
-catalog = "conf/catalog.yaml"
+catalog = "catalogs"

 # The directory containing sources and packages to be made available to pipelines and crafts.
 Every python packages / script added to this folder is made available for import
-sources = "Lib"
+sources = "lib"

 # The root packages (inside "sources") in / from which the craft parsed definition would be store.
-notebook_target = "__compiled__"
+notebook_target = "jupyter"

-# The file or the folders of yamls files containing the pipeline definitions : the pipeles use craft defined in scripts and builded into "sources"
+# The file or the folder of yamls files containing the pipeline definitions : the pipelines use crafts defined in scripts and builded into "sources" or crafts directly defined in sources.
-pipelines_definitions = "Pipelines/definitions/pipelines.yaml"
+pipelines_definitions = "pipelines/definitions/pipelines.yaml"

-# The file or the folders of yamls files containing the configurations definitions
+# The file or the folder of yamls files containing the parameters definitions
-parameters = "Pipelines/configurations/pipelines.yaml"
+parameters = "pipelines/configurations/pipelines.yaml"
 ```

 #### `globals` and `locals`